-For the new directive radio KING 2014/53/EU, which replaces the 1999/5 / EC, is provided for a transition period from 13 June 2016 at 12 June 2017, where you can apply both the old and the new directive.
+For the new radio Directive RE 2014/53/I, which replaces the 1999/5 / EC, It is instead provided for a period of transition from 13 June 2016 al 12 June 2017, where you can apply both the old and the new Directive.

-What will change for economic operators
+What will change for traders

 For more information, contact firstname.lastname@example.org